 Skip to main content

-Status: live.
-A 2-node Raft cluster (OpenBao 2.5.5, on-prem static-key auto-unseal) is running; the Ansible role provisions the KV hierarchy, the domain-split RBAC, and the snapshot daemon.
+Status: live core; AWS engine live, GitHub engine in rollout.
+A 2-node Raft cluster (OpenBao 2.5.5, on-prem static-key auto-unseal) is running.
+The Ansible role provisions the KV hierarchy, domain-split RBAC, snapshot daemon, and the AWS and GitHub plugin configuration.
+The AWS engine now brokers automation’s AWS access, replacing the static aws-vault base key; the GitHub engine remains in rollout until its live issuance and revocation checks pass.
 A 3rd Raft voter is planned.

 The day the homelab needs more than per-host SOPS, this is what catches it — and it is what an always-on agent talks to instead of a human at a keyboard.